About the Foundation Skills Assessment Tool

 Foundation skills are fundamental to participation in the workplace, the community and in adult education and training.

-FSAT can be used by trainers and educators such as Registered Training Organisations and senior secondary school (for year 11 and 12 students studying vocationally oriented programs), enabling them to assess their client’s foundation skill levels, and identify skills and knowledge where additional development may be beneficial.
+FSAT can be used by trainers and educators such as Registered Training Organisations and senior secondary school (for year 11 and 12 students studying vocationally oriented programs), enabling them to assess their client's foundation skill levels, and identify skills and knowledge where additional development may be beneficial.
 This, in turn, will assist students and job seekers, by targeting the areas where individuals may require additional support.

 FSAT will also enable training providers to benchmark the language, literacy and numeracy (LLN) levels of their students, so they can measure the effectiveness of their programs through pre and post assessment.